InZabfa/Robotics_Assignment_2/README.md

 # Robotics_Assignment_2
-Group project- creating a smart robot that can make decisions using pre-set beliefs
+Group project- a smart robot that can make decisions using pre-set beliefs

 <h3> About </h3>